Digital Editions

 The Buck stopped here

-The Buck stopped here is a weekly blog by our contemporary art correspondent Louisa Buck covering the hottest events and must-see exhibitions in London and beyond
+The Buck stopped here is a blog by our contemporary art correspondent Louisa Buck covering the hottest events and must-see exhibitions in London and beyond

 The shops may be oh-so cautiously opening on London’s Oxford Street but there is a refreshing lack of restraint in an exuberant new work by Michael Craig-Martin, which from tonight engulfs the three-storey façade of luxury fashion shop Flannels store in an illuminated extravaganza featuring floating fruit and vegetables.